BandGang’s Paid Will Dead, Detroit Rapper Reportedly Dies Months After Bandmate Jizzle P.

 Paid Will’s Bandmate Killed Just Months Earlier

-His death comes just weeks after fellow BandGang member Jizzle P. was murdered.
-As Click on Detroit reported, the artist, whose real name was Aaron Mays, was shot and killed while sitting in a car on the city’s west side.
+His loss comes after fellow BandGang member Jizzle P. was murdered in September.
+As Click on Detroit reported, the artist, whose real name was Aaron Mays, was shot and killed while sitting in a car.

 As the report noted, Mays was talking to his mother when someone ran up and began shooting at the 25-year-old.
 Senekua Mays said she was not able to see the person who shot her son.